box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 Once validated, the profile of the Slack user is obtained to get the email, then the user profile is sent to `processContent` to collaborate the Box content in with the Box group so that everyone has access.

 <Message type='notice'>
-  The reason we want to obtain the Slack email here is that when we're sharing content to the group we want users to be able to share files and folders from their own accounts, not the application service account.
-We need to match the Slack email against the Box user account email to do that.
+  The reason for fetching the Slack user's email in this step is because the file or folder is owned by the user, not by the application's service account.
+When we share content (by creating a collaboration) the action will need to be performed by a user who has sharing permissions on that file or folder.
+For this reason, we need to match the Slack user's email address against a Box user's email address so that we can create the collaboration on their behalf.
 </Message>

 </Choice>